Using OpenType Features to Enhance Brand Identity through Custom Typography

 - Go to Format → Font → Advanced.

-Visualize OpenType Features in Mac Apps like TextEdit and Pages
+OpenType in Mac Apps: TextEdit and Pages

 To view OpenType features in macOS applications: